Tag Archives: Gene Tierney

 Gary Cooper and Barbara Stanwyck are another example of opposites attracting, at least in the film.
 In Ball of Fire, he was a straight-laced professor.
 She was a burlesque dancer.
 In real life he was 6ft 3.
 She was 5ft 4.

 The classic The Thomas Crown Affair, starred Steve McQueen and Faye Dunaway.
 The cat and mouse story leads to the two on opposite sides falling in love.
-Its a classic story that will not doubt lead to another re-make.
+It’s a classic story that lead to a re-make.

 Steve McQueen and Faye Dunaway in “The Thomas Crown Affair,” 1968.